dummy127/Angular_PV/please_readme_file.txt

 //short cut for the above command is ng g c your_component_name

+//incase you dont want to generate teting files write the following command ng g c your_component_name --skip-tests

 // to create custom pipes use the following command ng g p your_pipe_name